mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

 ---

-# Kubernetes For Product Managers and Scream Masters.
+# Kubernetes For Product Managers and Scrum Masters.

 Here we are not going through any in-depth technology.
 What we are covering is the high-level overview of Kubernetes from a non-technical perspective.
 {: style="text-align: justify;"}